pradyun/Sublime-Rainbow-Theme/README.md

 # Theme - Rainbow

 Light and Dark Sublime Text UI themes that adapts to your active colour scheme.
-Based off [Soda].
+Based on [Soda Theme] by Ian Hill.

 > PR with better screencast more than welcome!